Languages of the CIS countries

 Azerbaijan | Azerbaijani and Russian |

-Belarus | Russian, very little Belarusian |
+Belarus | Russian, with very little Belarusian |

 Estonia | Estonian only |